Gun control: Regulation of civilian firearms

 The study states that "while the sample is diverse and balanced, it may not be representative of the systems in place in countries outside the sample".) found that a major distinction between different national gun control regimes is whether civilian gun ownership is seen as a right or a privilege.

 The study concluded that both the United States and Yemen were distinct from the other countries surveyed in that they viewed gun ownership as a basic right of citizenship, and therefore their gun control policies are more permissive.
-In the remaining countries sampled, civilian gun ownership is considered a privilege and their corresponding gun control policies are more restrictive.For many countries who don't have gun ownership as a right but as a privilege, Gun rights, such as the extent in the United States, might often be seen as too permissive.
+In the remaining countries sampled, civilian gun ownership is considered a privilege and their corresponding gun control policies are more restrictive.
+For many countries that view gun ownership as a privilege, gun rights, such as those in the United States, may be seen as too permissive.

-Some countries like in East Asia can be particularly strict.
+Some countries like those in East and Southeast Asia can be particularly strict.
 East Asian countries are usually more indifferent to gun control and gun rights debate.
 Countries like Japan and China enact strict controls on gun ownership.
-Others East Asian countries or South East Asian countries can be especially strict, a few with more extreme punishments then typically by most countries for the same crime.
-Indonesian Illegal gun ownership can be punished from a maximum of 20 years in prison to life in prison or the death penalty.
+Some countries in these regions impose extreme punishments than typically imposed by most countries for the same crime.
+Illegal gun ownership in Indonesia can be punished with a maximum of 20 years in prison, life in prison, or the death penalty.

-For almost all Europe, most countries gun ownership extends to hunting and sport, and require licensure with backgrounds checks.
+For almost all of Europe, gun ownership extends to hunting and sport, and require licensure with backgrounds checks.

 International and regional gun control

 At the international and regional level, diplomatic attention has tended to focus on the cross-border illegal trade in small arms as an area of particular concern rather than the regulation of civilian-held firearms.
 During the mid-1990s, however, the United Nations Economic and Social Council (ECOSOC) adopted a series of resolutions relating to the civilian ownership of small arms.
-These called for an exchange of data on national systems of firearm regulation and for the initiation of an international study of the issue.
-In July 1997, ECOSOC issued a resolution that underlined the responsibility of UN member states to competently regulate civilian ownership of small arms and which urged them to ensure that their regulatory frameworks encompassed the following aspects: firearm safety and storage; penalties for the unlawful possession and misuse of firearms; a licensing system to prevent undesirable persons from owning firearms; exemption from criminal liability to promote the surrender by citizens of illegal, unsafe or unwanted guns; and, a record-keeping system to track civilian firearms.
+These called for the exchange of data on national systems of firearm regulation and for the initiation of an international study of the issue.
+In July 1997, ECOSOC issued a resolution that underlined the responsibility of UN member states to competently regulate civilian ownership of small arms and urged them to ensure that their regulatory frameworks encompassed the following aspects: firearm safety and storage; penalties for the unlawful possession and misuse of firearms; a licensing system to prevent undesirable persons from owning firearms; exemption from criminal liability to promote the surrender of illegal, unsafe or unwanted guns by citizens; and a record-keeping system to track civilian firearms.